 - The CP3 also considers student petitions on various matters, including for:

-- An extension of medical education beyond the number of years limitations outlined in Section 6.2, Standards for Performance ands Satisfactory Progress.
+- An extension of medical education beyond the number of years limitations outlined in Section 6.2, Standards for Satisfactory Progress (SAP).

 - Leaves of absence that either individually or cumulatively exceed a total of one year.